Bylaws of the International Environmental Communication Association

 Section 3.6 – Dues.
-Members shall pay annual dues in an amount established by the Board of Directors, taking into account members’ status (regular, student, organizational, etc.), as well as nation of origin.
+Members shall pay annual dues in an amount established by the Board of Directors, taking into account membership category and nation of residence.
 Members shall receive a renewal notice prior to membership expiration.
-Annual membership dues shall be used to support Association objectives, functions, programs, governing processes, and other matters as determined by the Board of Directors.
+Annual membership dues shall be used to support the Association as determined by the Board of Directors.

 Section 3.7 - Membership year.
 All memberships shall begin on January 1 and end on December 31 each year.
 Dues paid after January 1 shall be retroactive for the calendar year in which membership is requested.

 Section 4.1 – Composition.
 The Board of Directors shall consist of eight to thirteen members, with every effort made to represent the international and vocational diversity of the organization.
 Eight members of the Board shall be elected by the voting membership, with four open positions being voted on every two years.
 If the editor of the Association’s journal is not among the elected members of the Board, that individual shall sit on the Board as an at-large member.
 To ensure international and vocational representation, elected members of the Board may appoint additional at-large members in order to fill any remaining seats on the Board.